 This is intended to make it easier to review the data, analyse progress and monitor trends.
 Whilst this would show whether the gap is widening or lessening over time, it’s doubtful if this gives any real indication of progress being made.

-For example, Easyjet have consistently featured in the news as reporting a large pay gap, reporting a pay gap of 45.5% last year and 47.9% this year.
+For example, Easyjet has consistently featured in the news as reporting a large pay gap, reporting a pay gap of 45.5% last year and 47.9% this year.
 At first glance, this looks like they have widened their pay gap since reporting began.
 In reality, they have increased their intake of female pilots (a predominately male role at the higher end of the pay scale) over the past year, but including cabin crew (a predominantly female role at the lower end of the pay scale), their pay gap remains skewed in favour of men.
 One way to reduce their pay gap would be to hire less junior female pilots and favour hiring male cabin crew over female.
 If employers are minded to take such a view, this cannot be a good outcome for equality in the workplace and is perhaps an unintended consequence of the gender pay reporting obligation.

-- Improve the government guidance to employers.
+- Improve government guidance to employers.

-The pay gap reporting has been open to wide interpretation by the media, where women in the workplace are frequently seen as being at a detriment to the their male colleagues.
+The pay gap reporting has been open to wide interpretation by the media, where women in the workplace are frequently seen as being at a detriment to their male colleagues.
 It’s important to remember that for the reasons set out above, until the reporting requirements have been improved to provide clearer and more accurate results, little inference should be drawn from their figures.
 It’s also worth having in mind that gender pay is entirely separate from equal pay and as such the reporting requirement is not intended to be a measurement of equal pay or, equal work.
 That’s not to say that there isn’t gender inequality in the workplace but the question is how do we properly analyse and then address it?

 Posted on April 24, 2019